Finding Calm with Positive Relational Moments

 We are embarking on a journey through uncharted territory.
 Few of us imagined that spring break would be the start of social distancing, increasing isolation in order to minimize the damage of the Covid-19 pandemic.
+Relational-Cultural Therapy’s Amy Banks presents the idea of a Positive Relational Moment as a way to stay calm in the storm.

 Usually, when big scary events happen, we come together.
 We lean on each other, we prop each other up.
 When natural disasters happen, we send teams of doctors and organize supply drives at home.
 (Whether or not they are helpful).
 Mass shootings are frequently followed by candlelight vigils.
 It feels better to face tragedy together.
 This is how we are wired— we are safer, and survive longer, if we cooperate.